jundalisay/superb/content/en/research/poincare/science/chapter-06c.md

 This school tries to reduce everything to the consideration of certain material systems of negligible mass, regarded in a state of tension and capable of transmitting considerable effort to distant bodies—systems of which the ideal type is the fine string, wire, or thread.

 A thread which transmits any force is slightly lengthened in the direction of that force; the direction of the thread tells us the direction of the force, and the magnitude of the force is measured by the lengthening of the thread.

 We may imagine such an experiment as the following:

-A body A is attached to a thread; at the other extremity of the thread acts a force which is made to vary until the length of the thread is increased by α, and the acceleration of the body A is recorded.
-A is then detached, and a body B is attached to the same thread, and the same or another force is made to act until the increment of length again is α, and the acceleration of B is noted.
+A body `A` is attached to a thread.
+At the other extremity of the thread acts a force which is made to vary until the length of the thread is increased by α, and the acceleration of the body A is recorded.

+`A` is then detached.
+A body `B` is attached to the same thread.
+The same or another force is made to act until the increment of length again is α, and the acceleration of B is noted.

 The experiment is then renewed with both A and B until the increment of length is β.

-The four accelerations observed should be proportional.science and hypothesis
+The 4 accelerations observed should be proportional.science and hypothesis

 Here we have an experimental verification of the law of acceleration enunciated above.
 Again, we may consider a body under the action of several threads in equal tension, and by experiment we determine the direction of those threads when the body is in equilibrium.
 This is an experimental verification of the law of the composition of forces.